AnitaYCheng/anitaycheng.github.io/src/index.md

 # Hi, I’m Anita!

-## Content designer, UX writer, information architect, occasional front-end developer, perpetual do-gooder
+## Content designer, information architect, occasional front-end developer, perpetual do-gooder
 I’m a former cancer researcher who switched to tech to help people faster.
-I’ve made information and services clearer about COVID, affordable housing, and permitting for local and federal government.
+I’ve made information clearer (and infinitely more actionable) about COVID, affordable housing, and permitting for local and federal government.

 I love to chat with other technologists and career-changers!
 [Schedule a virtual coffee with me! ☕️](https://calendar.app.google/WLKzHeMRDWNQ9Qzx5).